suzannejin/genexpresso/docs/usage.md

 --contrasts '[path to CSV contrasts file]'
 ```

-Based on the sample sheet above we could define contrasts like:
+The contrasts file references the observations file to define groups of samples to compare.
+For example, based on the sample sheet above we could define contrasts like:

 ```csv
 id,variable,reference,target,blocking